hackoregon/hack-university-database-engineering/Class Notes/Session 13 - Under the Hood.md

 ## Explain Plan

 What the system is actually doing and how much it costs.
+Virtually every query tool has a button to see the execution plan.

+## CTID/Vacuum

+The ctid is the physical location of a record on disk.
+It can change.
+When a record is updated, a new copy of the record is made with a different ctid and version number.
+When a query looks at a table, it only looks at versions that were created when the query started.
+If a new version is created after a query is started, that version is ignored.
+It's impossible to access a version of a row that was not current when you started your query.
+The VACUUM command clears out inaccessible rows and frees up the space.
+It can be set to run by default.

 ## Tasks